 Vesting Warmte (Stronghold Warmth), situated in a nature reserve on the island of Ameland, is a geothermal heat plant that offers the experience of warm water directly at the source.
 It is a sanctuary for nature enthusiasts and travelers who hike across the mudflats.

-Fascinated by two contradictory actions of humans, namely wanting to livect the more energy efficient while being clumsy in their energy use, I searched to conne two using a spatial arrangement.
+Fascinated by two contradictory actions of humans, namely wanting to live more energy efficient while being clumsy in their energy use, I searched to connect the two using a spatial arrangement.
 I believe that the unartful energy use is rooted in a lack of physical contact with the energy source.